cl0ten/anon-install/README.md

 - Enter a comma-separated list of fingerprints for your relay's family 2/7 MyFamily fingerprints (leave empty to skip): AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA,BBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBB,CCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCC

-- Enter BandwidthRate and BandwidthBurst in Mbit
+- Enter BandwidthRate and BandwidthBurst in Mbit (e.g., 100 for 100 Mbit)

-Hint: BandwidthBurst must be at least equal to BandwidthRate.
-3/7 BandwidthRate (leave empty to skip): 80
+3/7 BandwidthRate (leave empty to skip): 100
-3/7 BandwidthBurst (leave empty to skip): 100
+3/7 BandwidthBurst (leave empty to skip): 120

 - Enter ORPort
 4/7 ORPort [Default: 9001]: 9004
+ORPort set to: 9004

 - Should the ControlPort be enabled?
-5/7 [Default: yes]: yes
+5/7 Enable ControlPort?
+[Default: yes]: yes

 ==================================================
     Ethereum Wallet Configuration (Optional)
 ==================================================

-- Optional: Do you want to enter an Ethereum EVM address for contribution rewards 6/7 (yes/no): yes
+- Do you want to enter an Ethereum EVM address for contribution rewards 6/7 (yes/no): yes
 6/7 Enter your Ethereum wallet address: 0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF